PJHkorea/time-density-tension/docs/05_tracy_widom_repulsion.md

 As formalised in Phase 04, the cosmic core transitions from the infinite complex tension of a collapsing Black Hole into a real baryonic outward jet ($\mathcal{S}_{\mu\nu}^{\text{White}}$).
 During the first cosmic rarefaction phase ($n = 2$), the stored imaginary spacetime elasticity does not relax smoothly; instead, it undergoes a violent, non-linear **"Snap-back Lag"**.

 This transient topological shockwave acts as an asymmetric phase-opposition barrier, where the background continuous field momentarily shears against the discrete number lattice.
-Therefore, the ~7.96% residual variance observed at Peak $l_2$ is not an empirical error, but a physical registration of the universe's most violent structural expansion scar—the exact coordinate where the cosmic spring uncoils.
+Therefore, the ~7.96% residual variance observed at the second peak ($l_2$) is considered to be the scar of the most violent structural expansion in the universe—namely, the exact moment when the cosmic spring was instantaneously uncoiled.

 ### 2. Coupled Master Phase Shift Equation